edbizarro/gitlab-ci-pipeline-php/README.md

-# Build and test PHP applications with Gitlab CI
+# Build and test PHP applications with Gitlab CI (or any other CI plataform!

 > Docker images with everything you'll need to build and test PHP applications on Gitlab Continous Integration (or any other CI plataform!)